AnthonyM-Jr/CTF-Challenges/LetsDefend/Compromised_AI_Cluster_Walkthrough.md

 **Objective:**
 - Analyze a PCAP file, identify attacker behavior and extract indicators of compromise (IOCs)
-- Answer 14 challenge questions to complete the challenge.
+- Answer 14 challenge questions to complete the challenge

 ---